SaladTechnologies/salad-recipes/README.md

 ### Scripts

 The `scripts/` directory contains a variety of utility scripts that can be used when developing or testing recipes.
+Most scripts require your Salad API key to be set in the `SALAD_API_KEY` environment variable.

 #### `scripts/salad-api.sh`